10 Things Acne Means About Your Health:

 Participate in exercise regularly to lower stress hormones that contributes to hormonal imbalances and the occurrence of acne.
 Practicing stress reduction exercises such as meditation and yoga can help lower circulating stress hormones like cortisol.
 Exercise and yoga can also improve lymphatic drainage supporting the removal of toxins from the body.

-7) Improve Zinc Levels:
+7) Improve Zinc Levels to Heal Acne:

 Zinc has been used in various forms for its therapeutic effects on improving health.
 In dermatology, zinc has antioxidant activity useful to preventing skin damage.
 It is also vital to bodily functions of the immune system and reproductive system.